Eli Broad, billionaire entrepreneur who reshaped LA, dies

 Eli Broad, billionaire entrepreneur who reshaped LA, diesNew

 LOS ANGELES (AP) — Eli Broad, the billionaire philanthropist, contemporary art collector and entrepreneur who co-founded homebuilding pioneer Kaufman and Broad Inc. and launched financial services giant SunAmerica Inc., died Friday in Los Angeles.
 He was 87.
-Suzi Emmerling, a spokeswoman for the Eli and Edythe Broad Foundation, confirmed his death to The New York Times.
+Suzi Emmerling, a spokeswoman for the Eli and Edythe Broad Foundation, confirmed his death to The Associated Press.
 She said Broad died at Cedars-Sinai Medical Center after a long illness.
-It was Broad (pronounced brohd) who provided much of the money and willpower used to reshape Los Angeles’ once moribund downtown into a burgeoning area.
+It was Broad who provided much of the money and willpower used to reshape Los Angeles’ once moribund downtown into a burgeoning area.
 He is survived by his wife and two sons.